-Muslims Attack Christians, Burn Their Homes and Throw a Young Christian Girl Off a Building.
+Muslim Mob Attacks Christians, Burns Their Homes and Throws a Young Christian Girl Off a Building.

 Muslim residents of a village in southern Minya province attacked Christian homes, burning 10 houses and wounding 15 Christians, including a 15 year-old girl thrown from the third floor of a building, according to Ezzat Ibrahim, an activist who monitors minority rights.